chris-armstrong/aws-smsdk/README.md

 # AWS SMSDK

-This is a project to generate OCaml bindings for the AWS SDK using Smithy definitions.
+This is an experimental project to generate OCaml bindings for the AWS SDK using Smithy definitions.

 ## Status